apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

             // ...
         }

-5. Add a method that is callable from JS
+5. Add a method that is callable from JavaScript

         public class Echo : BaseCommand
         {